-(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: N/A m 3 (c) Does the development proposal require a water use permit / license from DWS?
-YES NO If yes, please submit the necessary application to the DWS and attach proof thereof to this application as c n Appen dix. (d) Describe the measures that will be taken to reduce water demand, and measures to reuse or recycle vater: N/A
+(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: m 3 (c) Does the development proposal require a water use permit / license from DWS?
+YES NO If yes, please submit the necessary application to the DWS and attach proof thereof to this application as an Appendix.

+(d) Describe the measures that will be taken to reduce water demand, and measures to reuse or recycle water: